tokio-rs/website/content/docs/going-deeper/streaming.md

 # fn main() {}
 ```

-The implementaiton is very similar as the codec we implemented in the [simple
+The implementation is similar in spirit to the codec we implemented in the
-server](/docs/getting-started/simple-server) example.
-The main difference is
+[echo server](/docs/getting-started/simple-server) example.
+The main difference
-that we are returning `pipeline::Frame` values and we are differentiating
+is that we are returning `pipeline::Frame` values and we are differentiating
 between the message head and a body chunk.

 ## [Step 2: Specify the protocol](#specify-protocol) {#specify-protocol}

-The next step is to define the protocol details.
+The next step is to define the protocol details:

 ```rust
 # extern crate tokio_core;